List of Monster High characters: Invisi Billy

 Invisi Billy (voiced by Evan Smith) is the son of the Invisible Man.
 Invisi Billy can be seen as a bit of a prankster, but he can be kind and sweet, as in helping Rochelle Goyle with her dance in "Fright Dance".
 He loves drama, particularly special effects which are his forte.
 His girlfriend is Scarah Screams (who is also his BFF) as they got together in the webisode "Scarah-Voyant" thanks to Frankie.
-Catty Noir is also Invisi Billy's BFF.
-Invisi Billy first appeared as an April Fool's joke on Facebook, picturing an empty box with the blurb "How do you know I'm not in the box?"
-Since then, his character and design have been refined and changed.
-His doll has very pale blue/grey skin that fades to transparent blue are his feet.
-He has dark blue hair and grey eyes.
-His ears are both gauged, making him the first Monster High boy to have both ears pierced.